33 Types of Ants in South Carolina

 8. False Honey Ant

-The Prenolepis imparis (false honey ant) is a species of ant that is commonly found in the southeastern United States.
+The Prenolepis imparis (false honey ant) is commonly found in the southeastern United States.

 It is sometimes also known as the honey pot because it collects sweet substances from trees and other plants.